There are tons of different ways to promote a podcast.

 Overcast also has a simple ad platform that you can use to target specific podcast categories with a small banner.

-Join relevant Facebook Groups or forums help others.
+Join relevant Facebook Groups or forums to help others.
 If you have an episode that relates to a question someone has, it can be useful to mention it along with your answer.

 Quora is another great place where people are looking for help.